 Graphics Overlay

-On-screen visuals such as logos, lower thirds, titles, or animations added to a live stream to enhance branding or presentation.
+On-screen visuals such as logos, lower thirds, titles, or animations are added to a live stream to enhance branding or presentation.

 Game Streaming